Dry Mouth After Anesthesia

 General anesthesia can result in some mild side effects, including dry mouth.
-According to Medline Plus, after waking up from a surgical operation, you may feel shivery and nauseous, as well as notice your mouth is dry and your throat feels sore.
-Again, these after effects should last only a few hours, but if they persit, you should check in with your doctor.
+The Cleveland Clinic explains that after waking up from a surgical operation, you may notice your mouth is dry and your throat feels sore.
+Here again, these effects should last only a few hours.
+But if they persist, check in with your doctor.